vinod1988/VVAlertViewController/README.md

 Version License  MIT Platform: iOS7

-A lightweight, easy-to-use custopm alert for iOS 7.
+A lightweight, easy-to-use custom alert for iOS 7.

 With this library you can:

-       You can easily edir the custom alert background as image or any RGB color Customise the alert title. with any font you want Also can add the backgroud image as overlay on whole screen
+       You can easily edit the custom alert background as image or any RGB color.
+       Customise the alert title, with any font you want.
+       Also can add the backgroud image as overlay on whole screen.

  See the demo project of vvalertviewcontroller